josefha/digitalakramar/README.md

 # digitalkram.se

-# For Client: in /client folder
+## For Client: in /client folder
-## Setup
+### Setup
-Create two enviroments files in client folder named:
+Create two enviroments files in this folder named:
 `.env.develop`
 `.env.production`